richardxdubois/LSST-utils/README_fp_builder.md

    The Exit button shuts down the server for all.
  * the run selection box will be invisible if you have not set up the DM stack or EO code
  * histograms use clipped medians to determine ranges.
-The threshold can be changed with the Set clip sigma dialogue.
+SciPy's winsorize is used to eliminate extreme outliers.The threshold can be changed with the Set clip sigma dialogue.
+   Clipping can be turned off.
  * heatmap values are set to a guard value for entries that are NaNs or outside the slider limits, so they will appear as the blackest in the focal plane.
  * loading a new run can take a while (minutes), especially if the run is not